wp-plugins/custom-menu-wizard/readme.txt

 * added 'Current Root Item' and 'Current Parent Item' to the `Children of` filter

-* added `Fallback to Current Item` option, with subsibiary options for overriding a couple of Output options, as a means to enable Current Root & Current Parent to match a Current Item at root level
+* added `Fallback to Current Item` option, with subsidiary options for overriding a couple of Output options, as a means to enable Current Root & Current Parent to match a Current Item at root level

 * added an Output option to include both the parent item **and** the parent's siblings (for a successful `Children of` filter)